mepps-md/openprocurement.tender.limited/docs/source/tutorial.rst

 .. include:: tutorial/tender-contract-sign.http
    :code:

-**Negotiation** tender contract can be registered only after the stand-still (10 day period after the award confirmation):

-.. include:: tutorial/tender-negotiation-contract-sign.http
-   :code:

-**Negotiation.quick** tender contract can be registered after the stand-still (5 day period after the award confirmation):

-.. include:: tutorial/tender-negotiation-quick-contract-sign.http
-   :code:

 Cancelling tender
 -----------------

 Procuring entity can cancel tender anytime.
 The following steps should be applied:

 1. Prepare cancellation request
 2. Fill it with the protocol describing the cancellation reasons
 3. Cancel the tender with the reasons prepared.

 Only the request that has been activated (3rd step above) has power to